Skip to content

 Strengths:

-• Excellent balance between speed and accuracy.
+• Excellent balance between speed and accuracy across all model sizes.

 • Lower memory requirements and efficient training.